Bartolomeo Ambrosini

 Bartolomeo Ambrosini (1588 – 3 February 1657) was an Italian botanist, physician and naturalist, for over thirty years prefect of the Botanical Garden of Bologna and editor of many of the posthumous works of Ulisse Aldrovandi.

 Biography

 Bartolomeo Ambrosini was born in Bologna in 1588.
 Older brother of Giacinto (1605 - 1672), also a botanist, he earned degrees in philosophy and medicine at the University of Bologna in 1610.
 Here, as early as 1612, he taught at first logic, then medicine, finally botany from 1619, and after Uterverio's death he was appointed prefect of the natural history museum and botanical garden of Bologna, serving in that position from 1642 until his death.
 When the plague affected Italy in 1630, he worked hard as a volunteer doctor for his city, also issuing a handbook entitled Modo e facile preserva e Cura di Peste.
 He died in 1657.
-Linnaeus dedicated to him the genus Ambrosinia of the family Araceae, and the Archiginnasio of Bologna keeps two monuments (an epigraph and a bust) in his memory.
+Linnaeus dedicated to him the genus Ambrosina of the family Araceae, and the Archiginnasio of Bologna keeps two monuments (an epigraph and a bust) in his memory.